A Bergen County man on probation for credit card fraud was caught doing it again, according to new charges.

 Detectives are working to notify potential identity theft victims in New Jersey and Pennsylvania.
 Anyone with additional information is asked to call Absecon police at 609-641-0667.

-Note: The Atlantic County Justice Facility no longer provides mugshots to the media, citing the Atlantic County prosecutor’s order.
+NOTE: The Atlantic County Justice Facility no longer provides mugshots to the media, citing the Atlantic County prosecutor’s order.
 The Atlantic County Prosecutor’s Office says it’s part of the Attorney General’s Guidelines.
-There is no such guideline, according to the Attorney General’s Office, but they have told these offices for years that they should not release any photos that appear to be mugshots.
+There is no such guideline, according to the Attorney General’s Office, but they have recommended that these offices not release any photos that appear to be mugshots.